projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

 Boot to SOS
 ***********

-After flashing, UP2 board will automatically reboot and boot to ACRN hypervisor.
-And login SOS by following command:
+After flashing, UP2 board will automatically reboot and boot to the ACRN hypervisor.
+Log in to SOS by using the following command:

 .. image:: images/vm_console_login.png
    :align: center

 Launch UOS
 **********

 Run the ``launch_uos.sh`` script to launch the UOS:

 .. code-block:: none